dahsue/raspi-detect-motion-upload-dropbox/README.md

 #Detect motion, record and upload to dropbox
 If you have a Foscam camera and a Raspberry Pi you can run this Python script to record videos and upload to your dropbox folder when it detects motion.
+If you use dropbox on your PC or smarthome you can be notified when new videos are uploaded.

 #Name
 motion_raspi.py